ramorel/netrange/README.md

 ![](network_range_vignette_files/figure-markdown_github-ascii_identifiers/13%20ego%20network-1.png)

-On the other hand, Sammy has her or his finger on the pulse of the informal social order in the school.
-S/he (documentation does not provide a codebook for sex!) crosses many social barriers by forging friendships with people in several different cliques.
+On the other hand, Sammy has their finger on the pulse of the informal social order in the school.
+They cross many social barriers by forging friendships with people in several different cliques.

 ``` r
 ego73 <- ego.extract(faux.desert.high, 71, neighborhood = "combined")